shoelessjeff/PnetLinkLandmarkToolkit/README.txt

 	The stopprofiles.xml doc contains pre-defined stop profiles (You'll have to change for your particular stop profiles) These are used to make the circles larger/smaller.
 The javascript tool does NOT show the arriving ring.
 We don't use it at present.

+8/22/2014 - Added HTML file, sample JSON documents, and Code-Behind for a C# page to update the landmark